 RESTAURANTS AND PUBS

 If you're looking for great places to eat you will be spoilt for choice with excellent restaurants and traditional pubs within easy reach of the house.
-Conveniently located in Padstow is Rick Stein’s Seafood restaurant, St Petroc's Bistro and Rick Stein's Café.
+Conveniently located in Padstow is Rick Stein’s Seafood restaurant, St Petroc's Bistro, Rick Stein's Café, Pucellis and Rojano’s.

 Award winning Padstow Farm Shop sell their own home reared meat and dried pasta, locally baked specialty bread, home grown salad leaves and vegetables.
-Cornish produce galore and local deliveries too.
+Cornish produce galore.

 Little Petherick creek itself is located on the ancient Saints Way and is a natural habitat of a great variety of birds including Little Egret, Kingfisher, Swan and Mallard Duck.
 Found on the walk to Padstow.